URL Structure: Understanding URLs & How They Impact SEO

 2. Use hyphens in between words

-According to Google, it’s best to keep away from using spaces or underscores in the URLs.
+According to Google, it’s best to avoid using spaces or underscores in the URLs.
 Therefore, hyphens are the standard way of separating words in a URL.

 Here’s an example of utilising a hyphen as a word separator in the URL structure: https://www.redsearch.com.au/blog/url-optimisation-tips